cubefs/cubefs/SECURITY.md

 We’re extremely grateful for security researchers and users that report vulnerabilities to the CubeFS Open Source Community.
 All reports are thoroughly investigated by a dedicated committee of community volunteers called [Product Security Committee](./security/security-release-process.md#product-security-committee).

-To make a report, please email the private [security@cubefs.groups.io](mailto:security@cubefs.groups.io) list with the security details and the details expected for [all CubeFS bug reports](https://github.com/cubefs/cubefs/blob/master/CONTRIBUTING.md#bug-reports).
+To make a report, please email the private [security@cubefs.groups.io](mailto:security@cubefs.groups.io) list with the security details and the details expected for [all CubeFS bug reports](https://github.com/cubefs/cubefs/blob/master/CONTRIBUTING.md#bug-reports).Note: (Groups.io requires users to subscribe to relevant email groups before sending emails.
+This is to ensure that only group members can send and receive emails within the group, maintaining the security and privacy of the group.
+Therefore, according to Groups.io's regulations, you need to subscribe to an email group before being able to send emails)

 ### When Should I Report a Vulnerability?